Overview

 --hex-words | Print the output stack grouped into words. |

-: an array of 64-bit unsigned integers representing field elements to be used as values for the input entry.
+The file referenced by --inputs-path should contain a TOML array of inline tables, where each table has two fields: - key: a 256-bit hexadecimal string representing a word to be used as a key for the input entry.
+The hexadecimal value must be prefixed with 0x. - values: an array of 64-bit unsigned integers representing field elements to be used as values for the input entry.
 Each integer must be written as a separate string, within double quotes.

-The input file should contain a TOML table called inputs
+The input file should contain a TOML table called inputs, as in the following example:

 inputs = [ { key = "0x0000001000000000000000000000000000000000000000000000000000000000", values = ["13", "9"]}, { key = "0x0000000000000000000000000000000000000000000000000000000000000000" , values = ["1", "2"]}, ]